coderschool/codercomm-fe/docs/steps/04-user-profile-system.md

 *   **`useQueryClient`**: Hook to get the Query Client instance, needed for interacting with the cache (e.g., `invalidateQueries`).
 *   **`invalidateQueries`**: Tells React Query that data associated with certain `queryKey`s is stale and should be refetched the next time it's needed.

-## 5. Create Profile Page Component
+## 5. Create `ProfilePage` Component (for Viewing Others)

-This page will display the user's profile, using the hooks we just created.
-It will fetch user data and their posts, handle loading/error states, and include tabs for different sections.
+This page (`/user/:userId`) displays any user's profile using the hooks we created.
+It includes tabs for Posts and About sections.

 Create `src/pages/ProfilePage.jsx`: